lofidevops/simplenlp/README.md

    python manage.py createsuperuser
    # follow prompts to create an admin user

-   python runserver
+   python manage.py runserver
    # start Django site
    ```

-3. Open http://localhost:8080 in your browser to see the latest
-   results.
+3. Confirm there are no errors or warnings in the logs.

-      * If you get an error starting the site, or uploading
+      * If you see a warning, you probably missed the
-        a file, you probably missed the `initwordy` step above.
+        `initwordy` step above.

+4. Open http://localhost:8000 in your browser

+      * The results table starts empty.

-4. Upload a `.txt` file to add it to the results.
-(This might take
+5. Choose and upload a text file to add it to the results.

-   a while.
-The page will refresh once done.)
+      * You will get an error if you attempt to upload a non-text
+        file.
+Go back and try again.

+      * You will get an error if you missed the `initwordy` step
+        while bootstrapping Django.
+Stop the site, run the `initwordy`
+        command and try again.

-5. Hover over a sample to see the full sentence containing the
+6. Sample sentences are truncated.
+Hover over a sample to see the
-   interesting word.

-**Notes**
+   full sentence.

+7. Keep uploading text files to recalculate the results.
+Duplicate
+   filenames will overwrite existing documents and related results.

+### Notes

-* To view database contents, visit the admin site
+* To inspect the database, visit the admin site
-  http://localhost:8080/admin/ and log in with the superuser
+  http://localhost:8000/admin/ and log in with the superuser
   credentials created above.

 * To remove a document from the results, you must delete it